 A car’s crowded confines may not be the most dangerous place to disarm or rearm, but it sure as hell isn’t the safest.
-Careful contortionists need apply.
-If nothing else, it’s difficult to keep a gun pointed in a safe direction inside a car — given passengers, surrounding pedestrians and/or occupants of nearby vehicles.
-Self-muzzling may not be inevitable, but it’s likely enough.
+If nothing else, it’s difficult to keep a gun pointed in a safe direction inside a car, given passengers, surrounding pedestrians and/or occupants of nearby vehicles.
+Self-muzzling may not be inevitable, but it’s likely.

-Disarming/rearming outside of a car carries its own risks.
-Gun muggles may freak at the sight of a firearm, creating a dangerous scene (at least in the legal sense).
-While we’re at it, where can a car-free or public transport-riding pedestrian safely disarm before entering a “gun free zone”?
+Disarming and then rearming outside of a car carries its own risks.
+Passersby may freak out at the sight of a firearm, creating a dangerous scene (at least in the legal sense).
+While we’re at it, where can a car-free or public transport or Taxi-riding person safely disarm before entering a “gun-free” zone?
 Nowhere.
-Which may lead them to carry illegally into a GFZ.
-And God knows how dangerous that is. [/sarc]
+Which may lead them to carry illegally into the GFZ.

-Check out the Corpus Christi’s cops’ reaction to the startling rise in the number of firearms stolen from local cars.
-Take your firearms (love the plural) when you leave your car!
+Check out the Corpus Christi PD’s reaction, above, to the startling rise in the number of firearms stolen from vehicles.
+Take your firearms when you leave your car!
 Great idea!
 Thieves can’t steal a gun that’s not there.

 Only you can’t take it with you.
-Not if you’re a law-abiding American about to enter a “gun free zone.”
-Of which there are plenty.
+Not if you’re a law-abiding American who wants to, say, mail a package or buy some stamps.

-Gun owners around the country face this dilemma: leave your gun in your car and risk theft or take it with you and risk the permanent loss of your gun rights.
+Gun owners around the country face this dilemma: leave your gun in your car and risk theft or take it with you and risk the permanent loss of your gun rights (or even jail time).
 No need to guess which one they choose.
-Or why thieves target car guns (hint: for their immediate value on the black market).
+Or why thieves target car guns.

-As the antis constantly remind us, bad guys getting “easy access” to guns is a danger to society.
-Of course, bad guys get guns no matter what.
-But there is real danger in having criminals cruising the streets looking to break into cars likely to have guns — and then being armed with those guns as they make their way back to their crib.
+As the Civilian Disarmament Industrial Complex constantly reminds us, bad guys getting “easy access” to guns is a danger to society.
+Of course, bad guys will get guns no matter what.
+But there is real danger in having criminals cruising the streets looking to break into cars likely to have guns and then using them to shoot each other or rob law-abiding citizens.